Lil-Pepe/CashShow-HQ-Discord-Bot/README.md

 # CashShow-HQ-Discord-Bot
-This bot has been made to retrieve question's best answers and send them into a Discord channel.
+This bot has been made to retrieve question best answers and send them into a Discord channel.
 Fell free to modify it and enhance it.

 ## Install